Generic Name: alvimopan (AL-vi-MOE-pan)

 Alvimopan is only approved for use in patients who are in the hospital.
 Only hospitals enrolled in the Entereg Access Support and Education (E.A.S.E) program may dispense alvimopan to patients.

 Alvimopan is for short-term use after bowel resection surgery only.
 Patients should not receive more than 15 doses of alvimopan or use it for longer than 7 days.

 Alvimopan is used for:

-Shortening recovery time in certain patients who have had bowel resection surgery.
+Shortening recovery time in patients who have had certain bowel surgeries.

 Alvimopan is an opioid receptor blocker.
 It works in the stomach and bowel to block the effects of opioids and certain substances found in the body.
 This helps to keep stomach and bowel muscles moving properly.

 - you are allergic to any ingredient in alvimopan